mtierce/zernicka-goetz-lab/README.md

 # Zernicka-Goetz Lab Website

 This is the official website for the Zernicka-Goetz Lab, built with [Next.js](https://nextjs.org/) and powered by [Sanity.io](https://www.sanity.io/) as a headless CMS for content management.
+The frontend, public-facing part of the website is hosted on Netlify.

+## TL;DR
+This website's content is in Sanity.io but the display of the site is controlled by a build process in Netlify.
+Every time there is a change to content (or to the code) a build in Netlify must happen.
+This is known as a "decoupled architecture."
+This Github repository is connected to Netlify.
+A change to the code here should trigger a rebuild of the website in Netlify.
+As of right now however, changes to content in Sanity.io do not trigger a rebuild of the website in Netlify.

+If you need to change anything about this website, try first making updates in Sanity (login there).
+If those updates do not show up on the website after 5-10 minutes, there are two possible things you might need to do:

+1. Trigger a build of the website in Netlify.
+Login to Netlify, [go to Deploys](https://app.netlify.com/projects/zernicka-goetz-lab/deploys) and click Trigger Deploy.
+2. Change the code -- some parts of the website are "hardcoded" in the code, rather than coming from content.
+For example, certain page titles or the order that content is displayed.
+You can change the code by editing it here in Github.
+However be aware that changes to the code must be "committed" to the code repository, a form of version control.
+After code is changed Netlify should rebuild automatically.

 ## Tech Stack